-HIPAA Training that Works
+HIPAA training that works

 People think HIPAA is difficult.
 Taken as a whole, HIPAA can seem overwhelming and it has a lot of parts.
 But each of the parts can be broken into steps that can be easily learned.
 Sound crazy?
 It’s not when you remember that people need only learn the steps to safeguard the protected health information (PHI) that they work with.
 Everyone doesn’t need to know everything!